stadiamaps/ferrostar/guide/src/architecture.md

   - Interface with device sensors and other platform APIs
   - Networking

-As in any hexagonal architecture, you can't skip across multiple layer boundaries, and you can't reach outward.
+As in any hexagonal architecture, you can't skip across multiple layer boundaries.

 ![The Ferrostar Architecture Diagram](architecture.png)